GaloisInc/saw-script/doc/manual/manual.md

 * TODO: show how simplifying it with `cryptol_ss` affects it

-The next set of functions add either a single rule or a list of rules to an existing `Simpset`.
+* TODO: show another example of rewriting with a Cryptol lemma and `addsimp'`

+Note that `addsimp'` and `addsimps'` take a `Term` or list of `Term`s, which could in principle be anything, not necessarily terms representing logically valid equalities.
+This is why they have `'` suffixes: they are not intended to be the primary interface to rewriting.
+When using these functions, the soundness of the proof process depends on the correctness of these rules as a side condition.

+The primary interface to rewriting uses the `Theorem` type instead of the `Term` type, as shown in the signatures for `addsimp` and `addsimps`.

 ~~~~
 addsimp : Theorem -> Simpset -> Simpset

-addsimp' : Term -> Simpset -> Simpset

 addsimps : [Theorem] -> Simpset -> Simpset

-addsimps' : [Term] -> Simpset -> Simpset
 ~~~~

-The functions that take a `Theorem` type work with rewrite rules that are proved to be correct.
-The `prove_print` function returns a `Theorem` when successful, and any such theorem that is an equality statement can be used as a rewrite rule.
-The behavior is that any instance of the left-hand side of this equality in the goal is replaced with the right-hand side of the equality.

-The functions above that take `Term` arguments work with terms of the same shape, but which haven't been proven to be correct.
-When using these functions, the soundness of the proof process depends on the correctness of these rules as a side condition.

-* TODO: show another example of rewriting with a Cryptol lemma and `addsimp'`
+A `Theorem` is essentially just a `Term` that is proven correct in some way.
+In general, a `Theorem` can be any statement, and may not be useful as a rewrite rule.
+However, if it has the shape described earlier, it can be used for rewriting.
+When we get to the "Proofs about Terms" section, we'll describe how to construct `Theorem` values from `Term` values.

-Finally, there are some built-in rules that are not included in either `basic_ss` and `cryptol_ss` because they are not always beneficial, but can sometimes be helpful or essential.
+In the absence of user-constructed `Theorem` values, there are some additional built-in rules that are not included in either `basic_ss` and `cryptol_ss` because they are not always beneficial, but can sometimes be helpful or essential.

 ~~~~
 add_cryptol_eqs : [String] -> Simpset -> Simpset